 In 1926, the American Malt Company rook over the Baurenschrnidt Brewery for its malt production.
 By 1931 the American Malt Company outgrew this site and purchased the Weissner Brewery complex.
 John Loughlin FitzSimons (1883-1942) made the purchase and also created one of the biggest moves of machinery and equipment in Baltimore's history.
 The move was completed and the plant made operational in 30 days.
 Only a small part of the equipment left at the brewery was usable in the production or packaging of malt syrup due to the fact that much of the equipment had become outdated.

-The company amended its charter in 1933 and became the American Brewery Incorporated, in the anticipation of the repeal of Prohibition.
+The company amended its charter in 1933 and became the American Brewery Incorporated, in anticipation of the repeal of Prohibition.
 In July of that year the company began selling beer under the name American Pilsner and also became the third brewery to start producing beer in the hours after Prohibition had been repealed.
 FitzSimons decided that both beer and malt be produced when Prohibition ended as malt was still a very lucrative product.

 In 1934, the brands that were being produced were American Pilsner, Old Baron, and Nut Brown Ale.
-This year also marked the change-over from steam to electric power.
+This year also marked the changeover from steam to electric power.
 Two years later the brewery added a large platform to assist in its distribution.
 April 3, 1942 marked the death of John L. FitzSimons just at the time the nation was entering the Second World War.
 Claude A. FitzSimons was named president and succeeded his brother.

 The brewery ended the production of malt, in 1948, in order to prevent the rise in beer production costs.
 The plant then saw a series of expansions and modernizations of new equipment in this period.
-Throughout this time to the mid-1960's beer production on the average reached 300,000 barrels a year.
+Throughout this time to the mid-1960s beer production on average reached 300,000 barrels a year.

 A sizeable complex of buildings surrounds the brewhouse on both sides of Gay Street, among them a boiler house and engine room (steam was used to heat the mash from an early date, when most brewers still were using direct heat); cavernous stock cellars, on four underground levels, of brick and stone with cast-iron columns and wrought-iron beams; a pub or beer garden (not a little of the product must have been consumed on the premises); bottling houses; a cooperage shop; and several office buildings.
 Across the street is a three-story townhouse surrounded by a brick and cast-iron fence. the residence of Weissner and family.
-Its large size was strictiy functional, for it housed not only the family but workers newly arrived from Germany.
+Its large size was strictly functional, for it housed not only the family but also workers newly arrived from Germany.